Aurora Bridge Swales

 An agent of change

 The Aurora Bridge Swales Project is an exciting new model.
 The work has inspired additional investigation to size and locate infrastructure for the south span of the Aurora Bridge, as well as the five other bridges that cross Lake Union.
-All totaled, this project seeks to mitigate over 98 million gallons of polluted runoff from entering Lake Union.
+All totaled, this project seeks to mitigate nearly 2 million gallons of polluted runoff from entering Lake Union.

 “This project is cleaning some of the dirtiest rainwater runoff — and providing benefits to those who live, work and play in this neighborhood.”